bwbolt/git_homework/thoughts.md

 1. I am committed to trying to utilize better time management through calendar use.
 2. I am committed to trying a more collaborative style of learning.

+- I want to give a shoutout to my wife Stephanie.
+This is a big career change for me, and a bit of a change of pace for the two of us.
+She has been nothing but supportive and encouraging.
+  Love you babe.